Stafylos Sword Skopelos

 A new and ambitious archaeological project, titled Ancient Skopelos Survey – AskoS, began on Skopelos in September 2024.
 Implemented by the Ministry of Culture and the Polish Archaeological Institute in Athens, under the supervision of the Directorate of Antiquities of Magnesia, this program will continue every year during the same month until 2028, aiming to uncover unknown aspects of the island’s cultural wealth.

+The Directorate of Antiquities of Magnesia plays a key role in the project, with Dr. Anthi Batzio, who serves as the co-director, and archaeologists Iakovos Georgiou and Dimitris Agnosiotis.
+The initial findings have already sparked significant interest, and these will undergo thorough study before being presented to the public shortly.
 The project also involves three prominent academic institutions: the University of Warsaw, led by Professor Agata Ulanowska, who is also a co-director of the program; Charles University in Prague, represented by Professor Peter Pavúk; and the University of Heidelberg, with Dr. Filip Francović.
 Postgraduate and doctoral students from these universities are also participating, adding an international dimension to the initiative.

-Skopelos Stafilos Beach Skopelos Stafylos Beach beaches skopelos aegean -1
+Skopelos Stafilos Beach Stafylos Beach Beaches Aegean

 This endeavor seeks to uncover Skopelos’ untapped archaeological wealth, which has largely remained hidden until now.
 Thanks to the combined efforts on land and from the air, AskoS (Ancient Skopelos Survey) is expected to shed new light on the island’s historical heritage and provide fresh insights into its past.
+The Ancient Skopelos Survey is poised to make groundbreaking contributions to the understanding of the island’s rich ancient history, revealing hidden layers of its past through innovative research methods.